Why do I get bees every year?

 These are solitary bees and it depends on the species of bee.
 Most mason bees nest in holes that already exist and don't harm the walls.
 If they find a large area of good nest site, then they'll often build lots of nests tightly packed in a close area, so you might see lots of them around the nesting site.

 However, 'true' Mason bees will tunnel into soft mortar and can do damage, especially in old walls.
 If you have bees in your wall you could tempt them away from the wall by putting out artificial nests for them - they often prefer nice clean tubes.

 I have a honey bee nest in my cavity wall.
 What can I do about it?

-The bees won't do any harm to your walls, so if they are not causing problems leave them alone.
+The bees won't do any harm to your walls, so if they aren't causing problems leave them alone.
 However, if they are a nuisance, you may have to get rid of them.
 It is not easy to get them out - spraying with insecticide is unlikely to kill them all and any remaining wax comb should be removed or it will attract other pest insects.